|

 brothers and sisters.
 He is

-commemorated on the Chatham Naval Memorial in the United
+commemorated on the Chatham Naval Memorial Panel 17 |

 Arnold, W. J.

-William John Arnold,
+William John Arnold

 Able Seaman, WILLIAM JOHN, S.S.
 "Achille